paulsmithkc/bassoon/README.md

 # Bassoon.js
-A simplified and optimized fork of [oboejs.](http://oboejs.com/) This package will allow you to easily stream an array of JSON objects to your front-end.
+A simplified and optimized fork of [oboejs.](http://oboejs.com/) This package will allow you to easily and efficiently stream an array of JSON objects to your front-end.

 ## Install w/ Express
 First install the npm package.